chris-the-bliss/xcommit/README.md

 }
 ```

-# Cursorrule update (optional)
+# rule
-Add a rule to your cursor rules:
+Add a rule (optional) to your cursor rules:

 ```
 When I indicate something (finally) worked, call the MCP tool xcommit and provide it with a summary of the issue and our conversation about it, be sure to include challenges in particular.
 I am an indiehacker buildinginpublic and I want the people to get insights into the journey.